zef-dev/convoworks-wp/readme.txt

 = May I create Alexa skills which are not related to my website data =

 Yes.
-Convoworks is not tied to the WordPress itself.
+Convoworks is not tied to WordPress itself.
 You can create games for Alexa, fetch information from some external sources or feeds and expose as Alexa skill, whatever you want.

 = Can I create smart home Alexa skills?